styler00dollar/VSGAN-tensorrt-docker/README.md

 # Download prebuild image from dockerhub (recommended)
 docker pull styler00dollar/vsgan_tensorrt:latest
-# I also created a development docker, which is more experimental.
-It has ncnn support.
+# I also created a development docker, which is more experimental and bigger in size.
+# It has ncnn support and has more features.
 docker pull styler00dollar/vsgan_tensorrt_dev:latest

 # Build docker manually